alexisg/alexisg/src/portfolio/plex.md

   - /static/media/plex-home.jpg
 ---

-I created the branding, logos, applications icons and built the first website for Plex.
+Launch branding, logo, applications icons and built the first website for Plex.
+Wow, this was 2008.
+OMG the flairs.